fakhirali/notes/notes.md

 ---

+Writing this makes me feel like this is so much better than talking to an LLM.
+I get to think, plan, introspect etc.
+I dont have to read long responses with "balanced" explanations.
+An LLM reading this can be helpful.
+If I mention things I need to do, adding them to my task backlog would be nice.
+Any unanswered questions can go to the "exploration" section for me to think about it more.
+Any long term goals or near future plans can be organzied accordingly.
+This is much useful to me than the "thinking w/ me" or "answering or leading my thoughts" mode.
+Do the manual for me.
+I dont want to end up in LLM knowledge silo.

+---

 All my "product" ideas are things that would solve my problems.
 Here product equals things I should build.
 Are these "good" product ideas?
 Idk.
 They might be a good solution to **my** problem.
 But will they be something that people will pay for and use regualarly?
 Idk.
 Should I build things that are "good" products or